-I combine a strong emphasis on research with an interest in policy and outreach, thinking about ways to expand the role of science in tackling global issues.
-As a AAAS Science and Technology Policy Fellow, I worked on climate and carbon policy at the Department of Energy, in the office of Fossil Energy.
-To hone my communication skills and help train the next generation of field biologists, I coordinated the Organization for Tropical Studies graduate course in tropical biology and developed a field course in Science Communication.
+I combine my research with an interest in policy and outreach, thinking about ways to expand the role of science in tackling global issues.
+To hone my communication skills and help train the next generation of field biologists and science communicators, I developed and teach a field course in Science Communication.
 I've also teamed up with some amazing women scientists and started Hey Girl Productions and LUCA Media Collective.
 Our mission is to tell compelling stories, grounded in science.

 Most recently, I helped start a grassroots organization 500 Women Scientists - our mission is to serve society by making science open, inclusive, an accessible.